pillarwallet/common-models/README.md

 <a name="Asset..decimals"></a>

 ### Asset~decimals : <code>Number</code>
-refers to how divisible a token can be
+Refers to how divisible a token can be.

 **Kind**: inner property of [<code>Asset</code>](#Asset)
 **Required**:
 <a name="Asset..description"></a>

 ### Asset~description : <code>String</code>
-simple description of one Token
+Simple description of one Token.

 **Kind**: inner property of [<code>Asset</code>](#Asset)
 <a name="Asset..name"></a>

 ### Asset~name : <code>String</code>
-name by which the token contract should be known
+Name by which the token contract should be known.

 **Kind**: inner property of [<code>Asset</code>](#Asset)
 **Required**: